Namibia President Geingob, Veteran Of Freedom Struggle, Dies - UrduPoint

 Namibia President Geingob, Veteran Of Freedom Struggle, Dies

-Windhoek, (APP - UrduPoint / Pakistan Point News - 4th Feb, 2024) Namibia's President Hage Geingob, a veteran of the country's liberation struggle and its first post-independence prime minister, died on Sunday, his office announced.
+Windhoek, (APP - UrduPoint / Pakistan Point News - 5th Feb, 2024) Namibia's President Hage Geingob, a veteran of the country's liberation struggle and its first post-independence prime minister, died on Sunday.

 Tributes to the 82-year-old statesman poured in from African leaders who saw him as a hero of the anti-apartheid struggle.

+And Germany's Chancellor Olaf Scholz expressed regret that his country had lost "a partner who was committed to the process of coming to terms with Germany's colonial history".

-Recently, he supported South Africa's complaint against Israel under the Genocide Convention and condemned Namibia's former colonial ruler Germany for opposing the case.
+Recently, Geingob supported South Africa's complaint against Israel under the Genocide Convention and condemned Namibia's former colonial ruler Germany for opposing the case.

-Geingob, who was serving his second term as president, revealed last month that he was being treated for cancer.
+Serving his second term as president, he revealed last month that he was being treated for cancer.

+Former vice-president Nangolo Mbumba was inaugurated as Geingob's successor as president on Sunday, along with new vice-president Netumbo Nandi-Ndaitwah.

+The pair will serve until presidential and national assembly elections towards the end of the year.

-Namibia's acting president Nangolo Mbumba announced the death, saying "our beloved Dr. Hage G. Geingob, the President of the Republic of Namibia, has passed on today."
+Earlier, Mbumba had announced the death, saying "our beloved Dr. Hage G. Geingob, the President of the Republic of Namibia, has passed on today."

 "At his side, was his dear wife Madame Monica Geingos and his children."